jaykay04/Formula1_Big_Data_Project_Using_Azure_Databricks/README.md

 * Azure Key Vault

 ### Project Requirements
-The requirements for this project is brokem down into six different parts and they include
+The requirements for this project is broken down into six different parts which are;

 #### 1. Data Ingestion Requirements
 * Ingest aall 8 files into Azure data lake.